jvegaf/gitea_installer/README.md

 - UFW (optional)

 ## Use it ;-)
-This installer script is for Ubuntu 20.04 LTS, other versions may work but not tested.
+This installer script is for Debian 10, other versions may work but not tested.

 Available flags:
 ```